NicolaNardino/TCPMessaging/README.md

 ### Roadmap

 There's still much to come:
-1. A REST web service to produce client messages.
-2. A UI, which will show the messaging live.
+1. A UI, which will show the messaging live.